o1-labs/zkapp-resource-kit/README.md

     - [Video Recording](https://bit.ly/3pXorQQ)
     - Slides (coming soon)

-### How to contribute
+### Want to contribute to this kit?

-Notice a missing resource or want to create your own?
-Feel free to add to this list by creating a pull request!
+If you notice a missing resource or want to create your own resource, feel free to add to this list by creating a pull request!